mahmadif/analogical-embedding/README.md

 # analogical-embedding
-Analogical Embedding for Analogy-based Learning to Rank
+Analogical Embedding for Analogy-based Learning to Rank (to be published soon)